 The responsible minister will lead the review.

-The minister will initiate the review (regular or ad-hoc) of the public agencies for which they are responsible according to the criteria set out in the Public Agencies Governance Framework (Framework) (0.3 MB).
+The minister will initiate the review (regular or ad-hoc) of the public agencies for which they are responsible according to the criteria set out in the Public Agencies Governance Framework (Framework) (PDF, 0.3 MB).

 Once the review is completed, the minister will take any required actions to ensure the public agency continues to meet its mandate.

 Each department is responsible for scheduling, planning, conducting and reporting on the review of their public agencies according to the processes set out in the Framework and in consultation with the PAS.

 Each department will be responsible for working with the Minister, the public agency and the PAS to make any changes emerging from the review.